vorj/clpy/README.md

 ## Future plan

-We are developing v0.2.1beta for next release.
+We are developing v0.2.1beta1 for next release.

-* Support Chainer's ImageNet example
-* OpenCL version check and auto generated `api.pxd` from `cl.h` in the system
 * Map buffer for host memory
-* Support all BLAS API
+* Support all BLAS APIs and accelerate them
-* Improve `cupy` aliasing mechanism
-* Update recommended system (Vega and Volta)
+* Multiple devices
+* Multiple CommandQueue (Stream)
 * -- and other functions and/or bug fixes that someone develops and/or requests..

-We also plan to update CuPy's base version to v4 or v5 after above beta release.
+We also plan to update CuPy's base version to v4 or v5 after beta release.

-Check github's issues and pull requests to get latest status.
+Check [github's issues and pull requests ](https://github.com/fixstars/clpy/issues) to get latest status.

 ## License